AntonC9018/Dungeon-Hopper/README.md

 # Progress

 List of things already implemented:
-1. Chains and Chain Templates (lacking sorting based on priority, though)
+1. Chains and Chain Templates (Now with priority sorting)
 2. High-level Grid
 3. General action execution algorithm for player and non-player entities
 4. Attacking and Attackable decorators